 Tomi’s interview with 9 year old Seán

 Tomi was 9 when he was imprisoned and lost his childhood.
-9 year old Seán met him for an interview and asked Tomi about his life, childhood and how we can work together to help prevent such evil acts happening again.
+Seán was also 9 when he met Tomi for an interview and he asked Tomi about his life, childhood.
+The emotive interview dealt centred on how we can work together to help prevent such evil acts happening again.
+The video has received almost 40,000 views on Inspiringyouirl on Facebook

 A child’s insight